-- Parents/carers and visitors (including volunteers and contractors) must use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: anti-bullying, behaviour, child protection and image use. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL (or deputies) or headteacher of any breaches our policy.
+- Parents/carers and visitors (including volunteers and contractors) must use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: anti-bullying, behaviour, child protection and image use. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Members of staff are expected to challenge visitors if they have concerns and will always inform the headteacher of any breaches our policy.

-9.5 Officially provided mobile phones and devices
+9.5 Officially provided mobile phones and devices Members of staff will be issued with a work phone number and email address, where contact with learners or parents/ carers is required.

-- Members of staff will be issued with a work phone number and email address, where contact with learners or parents/ carers is required. - Setting mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff. - Setting mobile phones and devices will always be used in accordance with the acceptable use policy and other relevant policies.
+- Setting mobile phones and devices will be suitably protected via a passcode/password/pin and must only be accessed or used by members of staff. - Setting mobile phones and devices will always be used in accordance with the acceptable use policy and other relevant policies.

-10. Responding to Online Safety Incidents and Concerns
+Responding to Online Safety Incidents and Concerns

-- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents should be reported to Single Point of Access, in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has taken place, we will contact the Standards and Learning Effectiveness Service or Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the headteacher will speak with Sussex Police and/or the Standards and Learning Effectiveness Service first to ensure that potential investigations are not compromised.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sharing of nudes or semi-nudes/sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues.

+- After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents, at level 3 or 4 on the Continuum of Need, should be reported to Single Point of Advice in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has occurred contact the Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the headteacher will contact Sussex Police first to ensure that potential investigations are not compromised.